weavedb/wao/README.md

 end)
 ```

 Since the second reply will be a part of another message triggerd by the `Target` process reply, you cannot get the final reply simply with the arconnect `result` function.
 You need to keep pinging the process `results` or track down the chain of messages to examine what went wrong.
-The AO `get` and `check` automatically handles this complex operation in a lazy short-circuit manner in the background for you.
+The AO `get` and `check` automatically handle this complex operation in a lazy short-circuit manner in the background for you.

 ```js
 const age = await p.m(